yujiri8/yujiri.xyz/software/gold.md

 	statement()
 ```

-`for counter, item from items where criterion` - iterates on elements of `items` where `criterion` evaluates to `true`, binding the element and the iteration counter to `item` and `counter`. *Counter is not incremented when an item is skipped due to failing the criterion.
+`for counter, item from items where criterion` - iterates on elements of `items` where `criterion` is `true`, binding the element and the iteration counter to `item` and `counter`. *Counter is not incremented when an item is skipped due to failing the criterion.
 If you want it to still increment, filter using a `continue` statement instead of the `where` clause in the loop header.*

 `break` and `continue` can take an arg that says how many levels of loop out to go.